barrowclift/shelf/INSTALL.md

 # Install

-The following instructions have been tested on macOS (for development) and CentOS 7.X (for production).
-While it's certainly possible to host or test Shelf on many different environments, it may require additional configuration.
+The following instructions have been tested and verified on [macOS](https://www.apple.com/macos) (for development) and [CentOS](https://www.centos.org) 7.X (for production).
+While it's certainly possible to test and host Shelf on many different environments, it may require additional configuration.

-## macOS - Development
+## macOS - Installation for Development

 ### Install Dependencies